DPhil in Molecular Cell Biology in Health and Disease

 The allocation of graduate supervision for this course is the responsibility of the Sir William Dunn School of Pathology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Sir William Dunn School of Pathology.

-You will be supervised by a team that includes your main supervisor, a graduate advisor and the Director of Graduate Studies.
+You will be supervised by a team that includes your main supervisor, other supervisors, such as your graduate advisor, and the Director of Graduate Studies.
 Your graduate adviser will usually be another experienced principal investigator in the department.
 Your supervisor may appoint a senior member of the laboratory as your day-to-day supervisor.
 Further support is available from your college advisor.

 Assessment